-1. Hygiene factors: aspects of people's environment including policies, administration, work space, work conditions, status. security and compensation.
+1. Hygiene factors: aspects of people's environment including policies, administration, work space, work conditions, status, security and compensation.

-points He that out the presence of these will not cause people to work harder or better, but the absence of them will demotivate them (in the case of volunteers usually leads to departure). this The presence of these can, therefore, be part of your informal recognition system.
+He points out that the presence of these will not cause people to work harder or better, but the absence of them will demotivate them (in the case of volunteers this usually leads to departure).
+The presence of this can, therefore, be part of your informal recognition system.

 - 2. Motivational Factors: Those aspects that satisfy and reward, listed by Herzberg as:

-- a. challenging work
+- a. challenging work.

-- b. increased responsibility
+- b. increased responsibility.

-- c. growth and development
+- c. growth and development.

-- d. achievement
+- d. achievement.

-- e.
-RECOGNITION FOR ACCOMPLISH-MENT
+- e. recognition for accomplishment.